OfficeDev/hands-on-labs/Ignite18/HOL3014-excel-custom-functions/Lab.md

 What if you needed a function that could retrieve and display the price of a stock in real time?
 Custom functions are designed so that you can easily request data from the web asynchronously.

-Complete the following steps to create a custom function named **STOCKPRICE** that accepts a stock ticker (e.g., **MSFT**) and returns the price of that stock.
+Complete the following steps to create a custom function named **stockPrice** that accepts a stock ticker (e.g., **MSFT**) and returns the price of that stock.
 This custom function uses the IEX Trading API, which is free and does not require authentication.

 1. In this lab, you'll use Visual Studio Code as your code editor.
 Open a command prompt and navigate to the **C:\Users\LabUser\stock-ticker** folder, then run the following command to open Visual Studio Code: